squaredproject/Entwined/chromatik/USE.md

 After you've got LX Studio running, [please peruse the documentation](https://github.com/heronarts/LXStudio/wiki).
 However, you'll see a wealth of info.
 We'll specifically focus on using Entwined.

+## Reporting problems

+Not everything works yet!
+Please report issues using Github's issue system.
+You may see your issue already listed, upvote it or add a comment so people working can see you care or have experienced the issue.

 ## The main window

 The window has the following elements.